rikosintie/CookBook/Aruba/AOS-CX/mgmt-interface.md

 108 bytes from 192.168.1.2: icmp_seq=5 ttl=64 time=0.040 ms
 ```

+If the mgmt port isn't going to be connected for an out-of-band network, you should configure a static IP on it.
+Use the same IP on every switch.
+Then if you are in a closet and need to connect you can give your laptop a static on the same network and manage the switch,

 ### A note about lldp on the mgmt interface
 LLDP is on by default.
 A show running-config current-context will not list lldp transmit/receive but you can see that it is working:</br>